angrymanxiii/spoj/README.md

 This folder contains my python solutions to a few [SPOJ](https://www.spoj.com) problems.
+The accepted solutions are in the "accepted" folder.
+The python files in the outer folders either have wrong answers, or most likely have brute force solutions which exceed the time limit. <br> The name of each file corresponds to the problem ID on SPOJ.
+For example: [BISHOPS.py](/accepted/BISHOPS.py) corresponds to [spoj.com/problems/BISHOPS](https://www.spoj.com/problems/BISHOPS/).